Navigating permanent underdetermination in dark energy and inflationary cosmology: Underdetermination

 When it comes to the strategy of building an overarching theory, the situation is this.
 Overarching theories, such as M-theory subsuming various superstring theories or quantum mechanics subsuming matrix and wave mechanics, exhibit a richer solution space than the theories they encompass, which is not terribly surprising considering that such a framework by necessity must be more general in some sense.
 Of course in the case of permanent underdetermination, the new ontological framework stemming from the common core or overarching strategies will necessarily not be precisely equivalent to the underdetermined theories as they are not precisely equivalent to each other.
 Yet, that notwithstanding, nothing would seem to preclude one from following the `overarching' strategy when faced with permanent underdetermination.

 Now, when considering both the common core and overarching approaches, a point made by \textcite{LeBihan2018-LEBDAO} in the context of strong underdetermination bears stressing: simply constructing a new theory (whether a common core theory or an overarching theory) does not \emph{per se} ameliorate philosophical problems of underdetermination---in fact, there is a clear sense in which developing some new theory makes the situation worse!
-As such, these strategies must be supplemented with further philosophical reasoning (e.g.\ reasoning in terms of parsimony or explanation or unification) in order to justify treating the newly-developed theory as preferred, and thereby to overcome the case of underdetermination under consideration.\footnote{Note that the common core approach places weight upon ontological parsiomony, whereas `overarching' strategies seem in general to place more weight upon unification.} This point continues to stand when these strategies are brought to bear on cases of permanent underdetermination, which is our concern here.
+As such, these strategies must be supplemented with further philosophical reasoning (e.g.\ reasoning in terms of parsimony or explanation or unification) in order to justify treating the newly-developed theory as preferred, and thereby to overcome the case of underdetermination under consideration.\footnote{Note that the common core approach places weight upon parsimony, whereas `overarching' strategies seem in general to place more weight upon unification.} When, later in this article, we speak of `breaking the underdetermination' between theories, we mean that, conditional on the adoption of reasoning such as the above, the symmetry between the elements of that class of underdetermined theories is broken, in the sense that this reasoning is deployed in order to afford greater significance to the ontological claims of one theory in the class versus those of the others.
+This point continues to stand when these strategies are brought to bear on cases of permanent underdetermination, which is our concern here.